dbqt/QTMarker/README.md

 3. Add the QTMarker prefab to the hierarchy and unpack it
 4. Move the QTMarkerPosition game object as the child of the bone you want to draw from, and align it (typically the tip of the right hand index finger)
 5. Move the QTMarker game object as the child of the avatar object, the parent of this should have the animation controller / VRCAvatarDescriptor
-6. On the QTMarker game object, on the ParentConstraint component, click on Zero and then Activate.
+6. On the QTMarker game object, on the VRC Parent Constraint component, click on Zero and then Activate.
 7. Download and install the latest version of AV3Manager.unitypackage from [VRCLabs](https://github.com/VRLabs/VRChat-Avatars-3.0/releases)
 8. From the VRLabs menu, open the Avatars 3.0 Manager.
 9. Drag your VRC avatar descriptor into the panel.